Flone-dnb/FBugReporter/README.md

 The compiled executable be located at `/target/release/`.

-Note that Windows users also need to have `sqlite3.dll` library next to the compiled programs, put compiled `server.exe`, `database_manager.exe` and `monitor.exe` to the same directory and copy `sqlite3.dll` from `server/sqlite3-windows` in this directory.
+Note that Windows users also need to have `sqlite3.dll` library next to the compiled programs, put compiled `server.exe`, `database_manager.exe` and `server_monitor.exe` to the same directory and copy `sqlite3.dll` from `server/sqlite3-windows` in this directory.

 ## Build: Client